Sleep Study for Sleep Apnea Testing in Foley & Daphne, AL

 How do I prepare for a sleep study?

-Before your sleep study, refrain from consuming any food or drink with caffeine, such as tea and coffee.
+Before your sleep study test, refrain from consuming any food or drink with caffeine, such as tea and coffee.
 You should also refrain from drinking alcohol or using any other substance that may affect your sleep.

 Avoid putting any substances in your hair (wash your hair with shampoo only, no conditioner) as they can affect the electrodes used to monitor your sleep.